 What is soccer vision?

-As already mentioned, reading a soccer game requires the player to maintain a constant vision of his or her surroundings, this can be seen in Xavi Hernández, a former FC Barcelona player, who could say that his main skill was his vision of the game.
+Reading a soccer game requires the player to maintain a constant vision of his or her surroundings, this can be seen in Xavi Hernández, a former FC Barcelona player, who could say that his main skill was his vision of the game.

 If he is followed up in any of his matches, you can see how he is always turning his head to observe the pitch in the previous plays to receive the ball.
 Once you have it, it’s all about finding a free space that one of your peers can take advantage of.